19th Century "Garages" Find New Life as Dwellings – And Inspire Small Homes

 A Short History

-In huge, sprawling properties, carriage houses were often elaborate and usually mimicked the architectural style of the main residence.
+In huge, sprawling properties, carriage houses were often elaborate and usually mimicked the main residence's architectural style.
 In New England, for example, most of the carriage houses had low-pitched roofs and clapboard siding like the main house.
 Victorian style homes featured carriage houses with bay windows, stained glass, and even some of the intricate scrollwork on the eaves.

 A 1900 carriage house in New York City features a large center doorway that allows easy access for the coach.
 It also looks spacious enough to shelter more than one coach and other livery accessories (photo credit: Library of Congress, Public Domain).

-On the flip side, smaller city homes had carriage houses that were simple structures with room for just one carriage.
+On the flip side, smaller city homes had carriage houses with simple structures with room for just one carriage.
 Picture a house today with a one-car garage.

 The historic Colonial Revival style Gluek House in Minneapolis, Minnesota, includes an amazing 2-story carriage house at the rear, complete with horse stables and storage for hay.
-Take a look at how the carriage house reflects some of the architectural features of the main property (photo credit: John & Minnie Gluek House & Carriage House by McGhiever under license CC BY-SA 4.0).
+Look at how the carriage house reflects some of the main property's architectural features (photo credit: John & Minnie Gluek House & Carriage House by McGhiever under license CC BY-SA 4.0).

-As industrialization took over and cars replaced horse-drawn carriages, the original purpose of the carriage house as a shelter for coaches and storage for hay and livery equipment became obsolete.
-However, the way of life that established the carriage houses in the 19th century continues to capture the imagination of architects, builders, designers, historians, and home buyers who are fascinated by the rear house behind the big house.
+As industrialization took over and cars replaced horse-drawn carriages, the carriage house's original purpose as a shelter for coaches and storage for hay and livery equipment became obsolete.
+However, the way of life that established the carriage houses in the 19th century continues to capture the imagination of architects, builders, designers, historians, and homebuyers who are fascinated by the rear house behind the big house.